What are the implications of a secondment to Belgium ?

 Any foreigner working in Belgium, paying social security abroad, also must complete a mandatory LIMOSA declaration.
 This declaration enables the Belgian authorities to monitor any foreign employees that are active here but are not paying into the Belgian system.

-TAXPATRIA® regularly advises on cross-border assignments and we make sure you are fully compliant when temporarily seconding employees to Belgium.
+TAXPATRIA® regularly advises on cross-border assignments and make sure you are fully compliant when temporarily seconding employees to Belgium.

 Share